Mortgage Loan Solutions

 Employment & Income

-- Federal income tax returns: most recent 2 years
+• Federal income tax returns: most recent two years

-- Written explanation: if employed less than 2 years or if there's been a gap in employment the last 2 years
+• Written explanation: if employed less than two years or if there's been a gap in employment the last two years

 Self-Employment

-- Business tax returns: most recent 2 years (personal, partnership & corporate), all schedules
+• Business tax returns: most recent two years (personal, partnership & corporate), all schedules

-- Year-to-date profit & loss: including previous 2 years
+• Year-to-date profit & loss: including previous two years

-- Business bank statements: most recent 2 months
+• Business bank statements: most recent two months

 Assets

-- Bank statements: most recent 2 months for all accounts listed on application (Example: checking accounts, savings accounts, CDs, money market accounts, etc.)
+• Bank statements: most recent two months for all accounts listed on the application (Example: checking accounts, savings accounts, CDs, money market accounts, etc.)

 Property Ownership